 If you’re not familiar with Focus on Staves, it’s a way of hiding staves with music on them.
 This has two main uses: to hide staves for the purposes of playback (e.g. to hide a solo or improvised passage), or to hide staves inbetween the staves that you’re working on.
 Imagine that you’re working on a big orchestral score and you want to look at, say, the flute staff and the violin staves at the same time: unless you zoom out a long way, those staves are always going to be too far apart for you to see the music in detail.
 Enter Focus on Staves: simply choose the staves you want to focus on, and choose View > Focus on Staves (in the Layout menu in Sibelius 5, 4 and 3) to show only the selected staves.

 Focus on Staves is a really useful tool as it stands, but imagine that you want to quickly switch between different sets of staves.
-That’s where Bob’s suite of plug-ins comes in handy, as we’ll see after the jump.
+That’s where Bob’s suite of plug-ins comes in handy.

 Focus Families is a set of plug-ins that allows you to focus quickly on all the staves in your score that are in a particular instrument family.
 Install the plug-ins into a sensibly-named folder – as you can see from the screenshot above, I chose to install them into a folder called Focus Families – and then simply choose the family of instruments you want to focus on, e.g. Focus Brass.